 What are the benefits of network performance monitoring?

-Technology innovation, strategic cloud migration, and driving digital transformation are some of the common organizational objectives requiring highly focused and agile IT teams to remain competitive, which leads to challenges for many Chief Information Officers (CIO’s) in creating the appropriate balance between business innovation and operational excellence.
-Hence, the benefits engendered through a streamlined solution include a comprehensive approach supporting operational excellence for IT teams, allowing your organization to free up resources to find ways to drive digital innovation and change.
+Technological innovation, strategic cloud migration, and digital transformation are among the common organizational objectives that require highly focused and agile IT teams to remain competitive.
+This creates challenges for many Chief Information Officers (CIO’s) in creating the appropriate balance between business innovation and operational excellence.
+A comprehensive network performance monitoring solution supports operational performance and efficiency, allowing IT teams to focus on digital innovation and proactive changes.

-Why is monitoring network performance important?
+Why is a network performance management system important?

-What are the key features of an NPM solution?
+What are the key features of a network performance monitoring solution

-What is included in the monitoring process?
+What is included in the network performance monitoring process?